citrusframework/citrus/src/manual/functions.md

 ### randomString()

 This function will generate a random string representation with a defined length.
 A second parameter for this function will define the case of the generated letters (UPPERCASE, LOWERCASE, MIXED).
 The last parameter allows also digit characters in the generated string.
-By default digit charaters are not allowed.
+By default digit characters are not allowed.

 ```xml
 <variables>